 Each living space; individually designed by Studio KO are elegantly proportioned and flawlessly finished, delivering breath-taking panoramic views of the city skyline.
 The design brief was to create a blind system that would blend with the aesthetics of the apartment in conjunction with a motorised control that would interface with a DALI lighting module.
 Additionally, the blinds would need to integrate into a channel allocated by the interior architecture to shade the narrow, floor-to-ceiling windows in each apartment.

-Due to the narrow width of the windows a standard mains voltage motor would not be suitable, so Enviroscreen customised motors with digital synchronisation were used with bespoke software and custom-built interfaces to allow bi-directional communication between the lighting control and the blinds.
+Due to the narrow width of the windows, a standard mains voltage motor would not be suitable, so the Vestamatic SMI 240v motors were used and customised to a shorter length with bespoke software and custom-built interfaces to allow bi-directional communication between the lighting control and the blinds.

-On this project all the electronic operated blinds were wired in by our specialist qualified electricians who connected all the blinds in each apartment back to the SMI box which was then connected and programmed to the home automation system.
+In this project, all the electronically operated blinds were wired in by our specialist qualified electricians who connected all the blinds in each apartment back to the SMI box which was then connected and programmed to the home automation system.